 Screening Recommendations for Hypothyroidism

-Professional organizations differ widely on hypothryoidism screening recommendations.
+Professional organizations differ widely on hypothyroidism screening recommendations.
 Most do not recommend widespread routine screening for healthy adults.

 Screening in Pregnant Women.
-Current guidelines recommend targeting screening of women before or during pregnancy based on symptoms or medical history.
+Current guidelines recommend screening women before or during pregnancy based on their symptoms or medical history.
 Factors that indicate screening include:

 - History of thyroid disease, goiter, type 1 diabetes or other autoimmune illnesses